taitulism/Bootstruct/README.md

 		}
 	}
 ```
->NOTE: On request Bootstruct splits the URL pathename by slashes and checks them one by one against existing sub-controllers so you cannot "escape" the web-root folder by using '../../' in URLs because there is no `RC.sub_controllers['..']`.
+>**NOTE**: On request Bootstruct splits the URL pathename by slashes and checks them one by one against existing sub-controllers so you cannot "escape" the web-root folder by using '../../' in URLs because there is no `RC.sub_controllers['..']`.
 Bootstruct does NOT statically serve anything.

 See how "B" is `require`d above?
 Methods in Bootstruct are expected to export a single function (they are being `require`d on init):